Lightstreamer/Lightstreamer-kafka-connector/README.md

 - routed to the designated Lightstreamer Items
 - remapped to the specific Lightstreamer Fields

-##### Data Extraction
+##### Data Extraction Language

-Kafka Connector provides a special syntax for writing expressions to extract information from a deserialized Kafka record.
-Such a syntax, denoted within `#{...}`, uses the _Extraction Keys, a set of predefined constants that reference specific parts of the record structure:
+Kafka Connector provides the _data extraction language_, a pretty minimal language used to write simple expressions to dynamically access and extract information from a deserialized Kafka record.
+Expressions, enclosed with `#{...}`, are based on the _dot_ and _bracket_ notations, and use the _Extraction Keys_, a set of predefined constants that reference specific parts of the record structure:

 - `#{KEY}`, the key
 - `#{VALUE}`, the value